-HSHS Holy Family answers frequently asked questions on sunscreen use.
+HSHS St. Francis answers frequently asked questions on sunscreen use.

 As we head into summer with more outdoor activities, it is important everyone take steps to prevent sun damage on their skin.
 According to the Centers for Disease Control and Prevention (CDC), the sun’s ultraviolet (UV) rays can damage skin in as little as 15 minutes.